workfloworchestrator/example-orchestrator/README.md

 - Not automated administration and provisioning of:
     - Role, make and model of the network nodes
     - Sites where network nodes are installed
-    - Customer sevices like Internet Access, L3VPN, …
+    - Customer services like Internet Access, L3VPN, …
     - Internet peering

 NetBox[^3] is used as IMS and IPAM, and serves as the source of truth